pulkitdixit/IE534_ConvCap/README.md

 ### Code

-The code for the ConvCap model can be found in (this Github Repo)[https://github.com/jkaikaus/ie534_final]
+The code for the ConvCap model can be found in [this Github Repo](https://github.com/jkaikaus/ie534_final)

+### Contact

+The creators of this new tuned model can be contacted at:
+Pulkit Dixit (pulkitd2@illinois.edu)
+Jamshed Kaikaus
+Qasim Nazir
+Ashwin Ramesh